Barroth42/Morales_CSCI2270_FinalProject/README.md

 RyanBaten

 # Open issues/ bugs
 Memory leak upon exiting the game after playing several games.
-Also the random card shufling does not work.
+Also the random card shufling does not work. ***Random card shuffling has been found to be functional***